ryan258/orson4prez/README.md

 - Thanks to NewsAPI.org for providing access to current news data.
 - This project uses Ollama for local AI model hosting.
+- Frontend built with React.

 ## Contact

 If you have any questions or feedback, please open an issue on this GitHub repository.

-Happy coding, and may Orson's political campaign be as hilarious as it is enlightening!
+Happy coding, and may Orson's multi-platform political campaign be as hilarious as it is enlightening!